 With this forced attachment to the land came permanent settlements and with those came the burial places and monuments.

 The Neolithic in Orkney is usually divided into two general phases — early and late — each characterised by differing styles of pottery and architecture.
 There is overlap between the two phases and the transition period is generally considered to have occurred around 3100BC.

 The earlier phase seems characterised by round bottomed ceramics like Unstan Ware, the later phase by Grooved Ware.
-This phasing is also generally reflected in the architecture of chambered tombs.
+This phasing is also generally reflected in the architecture of chambered cairns.

-In simplistic terms, Orkney-Cromarty cairns are assigned to the early phase, while Maeshowe-type tombs are later.
-This scheme is, however, complicated by some tombs exhibiting features from both styles of architecture.
+In simplistic terms, Orkney-Cromarty cairns are assigned to the early phase, while the Maeshowe-type are later.
+This scheme is, however, complicated by some cairns exhibiting features from both styles of architecture.

 Development within the later Neolithic period is evidenced by subtle changes in house design, applied rather than incised decoration on Grooved Ware pottery and the construction of large ceremonial sites and buildings, such as the Ring of Brodgar, Structure Eight at Barnhouse and Structure Ten at the Ness.

 Timber and stone